GrammyMoney/GRAM-SLIM/README.md

 The Frame
 -
 The frame file is pretty self explanatory.
 Just go into JLC's 3D printing section, drop the STL file in, and choose your material.
 I recommend black Resin, but LEDO 6060 is a great, low cost alternative.
-The only material I recommend against is the textured Nylon options, as the tolerances between the frame and panels are extremely tight, and the texture could interfere with that.
+The only material I recommend against is the textured Nylon options, as the tolerances between the frame and panels are extremely tight, and the texture could interfere with that. make sure the surface finish is set to *sanded*.

 ![image](https://github.com/GrammyMoney/GRAM-SLIM/assets/126632196/7fee3cdb-1453-4f1a-8c41-a377b9aa191a)